benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 sidebar_label: Before you start
 ---

-You can use the command line interface (CLI) to create and manage resources that control your migrations in LiveData Migrator.
+You can use the LiveData Migrator command line interface (CLI) to create and manage resources that control your migrations in LiveData Migrator.

 ## Log in